Getting Started

 Forward Model

-Your forward model must implement the forward_model(iteration, member) function stub.
+Your forward model must implement the forward_model(interface, iteration, member) function stub.

 Since this function only takes in the iteration and member numbers, there are some hooks to obtain parameters and the output directory: